hammingweight/spring_on_oci/0_spring_application/README.md

 ```

 If we build the `local` profile (which is activated by default) we'll include the H2 database while JDBC drivers for Oracle 19c are used when we build the `oci` profile.

+The rest of this README describes building and running the application locally; building the application for OCI is described in the [3_deploy README.md file](../3_deploy/README.md).

+## The `application.yml` file for local development

+## The `schema.sql` file

+## Building a running the service locally